Outdoor Living Structure Guidebook A Roadmap to Your Perfect Pergola, Pavilion, or Gazebo

 Which Foundation Is Ideal for my Structure?

 Your foundation holds up your structure 24 hours a day.
-A well-paced foundation is essential.
+A well-placed foundation is essential.
 The following foundations will ensure that your structure will stay stationary and stable at your desired location.

 Gazebos – Crushed stone foundation or a concrete slab